Eastpoint Recovery Phone Harassment?

 In a debt settlement agreement, the debt collector agrees to close your debt if you pay an agreed amount lower than your original debt.
 Debt settlement can however be quite tricky because it hurts your credit score and, in some cases, it requires that you pay taxes on the amount of the debt that was waived.
 A debt collector may also trick you into settling an already paid debt, or a debt for which the statute of limitations has expired; which revives the statute of limitations on the debt.

 The statute of limitations is a law that dictates to a debt collector how long it would be possible to sue a debtor over a delinquent debt.
-In most states it would take three to six years, but it can be longer, depending on the state.
-So when next a debt collector calls you to collect a debt, you must check if the debt has expired.
+In most states, it would take three to six years, but it can be longer, depending on the state.
+So the next time a debt collector calls you to collect a debt, you must check if the debt has expired.

 Who is Eastpoint Recovery?

 Eastpoint Recovery Group is a third-party debt collector located in Buffalo, New York.
 Infamous for its usual failure to respond to consumer complaints, the company was founded in 2011 and is headed by President Danielle Green.